HL7 FHIR is a draft standard developed by HL7 with the goal of streamlining the data exchange process

 HL7 the standard refers to Health Level 7, an interoperability standard developed by the organization (with the same acronym).
-The standards are guidelines and methods health care systems use to exchange data with one another.
-Health Level 7 comes in many versions such as HL7 Version 2 or HL7 CDA—different versions which provide different standards on different services.
+The standards are guidelines and methods healthcare systems use to exchange data with one another.
+Health Level 7 comes in many versions such as HL7 Version 2 or HL7 CDA—different versions which provide different standards for different services.

 How does FHIR relate to any of this?

-According to HL7’s website, FHIR is “a next generation standards framework created by HL7.
-FHIR combines the best features of HL7’s v2 , HL7 v3 and CDA product lines while leveraging the latest web standards and applying a tight focus on implementability.”
+According to HL7’s website, FHIR is “a next-generation standards framework created by HL7.
+FHIR combines the best features of HL7’s v2 , HL7 v3, and CDA product lines while leveraging the latest web standards and applying a tight focus on implementation.”